DorsaRoh/audial/README.md

 - react to what it generates (for example, if a part is good, try asking it to expand it)
 - let the model settle into a direction instead of forcing novelty every turn

-in practice, you have to **vibe** with the model
+in practice, you have to **vibe** with the model!

 ### Note:
-- Unless you explicitly provide the musical material (notes, structure, midi, code, etc.), the model **cannot reliably recreate specific existing works**
+- Unless you explicitly provide the musical material (notes, structure, midi, code, etc.), the model **cannot reliably recreate specific existing works**.

    That means prompts like *"write a theme song for Game of Thrones"* will usually fail